rVladq/Wiz_Lightbulb_Controller/README.md

 ## IMPORTANT

-You still need to register the lightbulb on the official phone app in order to find it's ID.
+You still need to register the lightbulb on the official phone app in order to find it's IP.

 ![](/images/app-example.png)